EZ337/EZ337/README.md

 - 👋 Hi, I’m @EZ337
 - 👀 I’m interested in creating things.
 I love it!
 There's something about making something exist that I crave so much!
 Intrigue me with something to learn or do.
-- 🌱 I'm skilled in C#, C++, Python, and some Java
+- 🌱 I'm skilled in C#, C++, Python, Java, Html/CSS/JS
 - 💞️ I’m looking to collaborate on whatever.
-A goal is to be able to contribute to the Blender community
+A goal is to be able to contribute to the Microsoft PowerToys community
 - 📫 How to reach me: If you spot me anywhere, say Hi!

 - Latest work: https://www.nexusmods.com/skyrimspecialedition/mods/72761